 Just about every business in every sector is faced with the decision and dilemma of using subcontractors to help deliver their product or service at some point.
-This is especially true in the construction world.
+This is especially true in construction.

 - Establish or flow down pay terms favorable for the Contractor or GC.
-In today’s construction space, pay terms are often pay when paid or pay if paid.
-By establishing this as a pay term, there is no out of pocket expense until they are paid.
+In today’s construction space, payment terms are often “pay-when-paid” or “pay-if-paid”.
+By establishing this as a pay term, there is no out-of-pocket expense until they are paid.
 A new form of payables financing.😊

 - Subcontracting can lower profit margins.
 In today’s contracting environment, markups on subcontractors are often capped, if not eliminated entirely, requiring sub-cost to be passed through.
 This inevitably reduces your gross and net profit margins.